reedmideke/reedmideke.github.io/_posts/2023-11-20-google-bard-arm-assembly.md

 > 4. Stores the function pointer in the first slot of the stack frame.
 > 5. Stores the values of the `arg1`, `arg2`, and `arg3` registers in the next three slots of the stack frame.

-This is wrong, including some nonsense from the line-by-line (in #1), and also some new nonsense that didn't appear in the line by line.
+This is wrong, including some nonsense from the line-by-line (in #1 and at least partially #2), and also some new nonsense that didn't appear in the line by line.

 In particular #4 and #5 appear to be new, and also completely made up.
 On #4, the function pointer is passed in using `R0` and moved to `R12` for the call, never stored to memory in any form.
 Similarly for #5, none of the other arguments to `call_func_ptr` are stored to memory.